nathanchrs/tebakata/README.md

 - Openshift may suspend the application if it idles (no HTTP request) for more than a day.
 - Server time uses Openshift default time, not UTC+7.
+- Useful RHC commands: `rhc setup`, `rhc setup -l <account-email>`, `rhc ssh tebakata`, `rhc apps`, `rhc show-app tebakata`

 ## Development

 The server-side game logic is contained in `game.js`, in the Tebakata class.
 The client-side game logic is mostly in `views\game.jade`.
 The wordlist is available in JSON format in `wordlist.json`.
 Contributions are very welcome.
+Contributions to the design of this site are also welcome.

 ### Todo

 - Wordlist
+- Better UI
+- Online players count
+- Add timestamp to events
 - Tidy up code
-- Add timestamp to events
 - Add server-side event history
+- Prevent answering if answerBox is empty
+- Scoreboard filter
 - Scoreboard live update using socket.io
-- Better UI
 - Game rooms with different word categories
-- Online players count
 - English version
-- Facebook/Google/Twitter login
+- Facebook/Google/Twitter login, player profiles
 - Achievements
+- Password reset, email confirmation
 - Player profile, stats graph